chicbass/chicbass.github.io/aem_ex_3.md

 4. Preview Mode will not refresh the page content

 >35
->Which AFM feature allows an author to create a large set of pages that share the same structure but have different content?
+>Which AEM feature allows an author to create a large set of pages that share the same structure but have different content?

 1. Content Fragment
 2. Live Copy